-- DPWI playing a leading role in growing an inclusive South African economy through infrastructure led growth. - Infrastructure development becoming a top priority by putting in place measures that will increase the ratio of gross fixed capital formation from 14% to 30% of GDP. - Work relentlessly to build new public-private partnerships to rollout new energy, communication, infrastructure, water, and transport - Amplify the SDGs' use and impact by leveraging private sector involvement through procurement - We must get more value for our money when the state procures goods and services that actually benefit local communities, and not just the few - Ramp up maintenance and utilisation of the state property asset portfolio. - Reposition the DPWI to assume its role as a strategic catalyst for job creation and poverty alleviation. - Building a professional, capable and ethical department that creates the conditions for private enterprise to flourish. - Building a new culture based on excellence, transparency and succession planning throughout the
+- DPWI playing a leading role in growing an inclusive South African economy through infrastructure led growth. - Infrastructure development becoming a top priority by putting in place measures that will increase the ratio of gross fixed capital formation from 14% to 30% of GDP. - Work relentlessly to build new public-private partnerships to rollout new energy, communication, water, and transport infrastructure. - Amplify the SDGs' use and impact by leveraging private sector involvement through procurement.
+We must get more value for our money when the

-Department, which is based by evidence backed research ensuring good decision making.
+- state procures goods and services that actually benefit local communities, and not just the few - Ramp up maintenance and utilisation of the state property asset portfolio. - Reposition the DPWI to assume its role as a strategic catalyst for job creation and poverty alleviation. - Building a professional, capable and ethical department that creates the conditions for private enterprise to flourish. - Promoting non-racialism and a culture of meritocracy in the public service.
+Posts in the Department will be filled with competent and qualified individuals who must ensure that we have an effective, non-partisan and professional public service. - Building a new culture based on excellence, transparency and succession planning throughout the Department, and which is based on evidence backed research ensuring good decision making.

-- Eliminating red tape and supporting the growth of small businesses. - Invest in research, technology and innovation to improve business systems and project management. - Develop an appropriate skills pipeline that will meet the demands of the South African Built Environment. - Root out corruption, criminality, and sabotage of the construction sector.
+- Eliminating red tape and supporting the growth of small businesses. - Invest in research, technology, innovation to improve business systems and project management. - Develop an appropriate skills pipeline that will meet the demands of the South African Built Environment. - Root out corruption, criminality, and sabotage of the construction sector.